VelinGeorgiev/spfx-react-mega-menu/README.md

             RootWebOnly="TRUE">
     </ListInstance>
 ```
-This should create list in the root web only and all the mega menus in sub sites would load menu items from the root site list.
+This should create list in the root web only and all the mega menus in sub sites should load menu items from the root site list.

 ### Basic local caching implemented through the browser session storage

-The sample has basic session caching to improve the performance of the React mega menu client side extention.
-Property called `enableSessionStorageCache` identifies wheather the mega menu should cache menu items data for the session of the opened browser window and store the data in the browser session storage.
+The sample has basic session caching to improve the performance of the React mega menu client side extension.
+Property called `enableSessionStorageCache` identifies whether the mega menu should cache menu items data for the session of the opened browser window and store the data in the browser session storage.

 ### Power User can change mega menu url very easy